 High Levels of Productivity

-Aside from self-motivation the next most important trait of a successful entrepreneur is the ability to choose which tasks are beneficial to their businesses verses which tasks just steal their time.
+Aside from self-motivation the next most important trait of a successful entrepreneur is the ability to choose which tasks are beneficial to their businesses versus which tasks just steal their time.

 This is a trait that is hard to come by.
 Many of us know that the time we spend working could be better used but we continue down the same path anyway.
 Successful entrepreneurs do not.
 They know which tasks bring them the biggest return on investment and concentrate on those.
 They eliminate or delegate everything else.